Originally posted in 2014, the Lemon Lime Swig Cookie recipe has been updated with new recipe content and photos.

-If you’re looking for an alternative to your usual dessert for Easter dinner, try this Lemon Lime Sprig Cookie!
+If you’re looking for a fun new way to celebrate spring, try this Lemon Lime Swig Cookie!
 It tastes like spring in a cookie.
 Fresh, light and bursting with citrus flavors, this cookie is the perfect compliment to any meal.

 - 1 cup sour cream